He's selling $99 digital trading cards in his likeness - ExBulletin

 He’s selling $99 digital trading cards in his likeness

-On a website called CollectTrumpCards.com, the 45th President is selling a series of artwork featuring the 45th President depicted as a laser-eyed superhero, an astronaut, a John Wayne-esque cowboy and, of course, , a Trump in a dark suit. surrounded by gold bars and one of him playing golf.
+On a website called CollectTrumpCards.com, the 45th president is selling a series of artworks depicting himself depicted as a laser-eyed superhero, an astronaut, a John Wayne-esque cowboy, and a golfer with , of course, a dark-suited Trump surrounded by gold bullion.

-In a video accompanying the launch, Trump says they’re like a baseball card or other collectible.
+In a video accompanying the launch, Trump says they’re “like a baseball card or other collectibles.”

 Instead, it was the businessman’s last lucrative venture.